The purpose of ‘GIO land’

 If our environment and natural heritage are to be properly managed, one of the key tools needed by decision-makers is comprehensive and timely information on land cover and land cover change.
 Corine Land Cover (CLC) datasets have provided a time series of land cover and land use information over the European continent since 1990.
 These allow for the monitoring of changes to the earth’s surface that result from the interaction of both natural processes and human activities.
 The objective of the Copernicus land monitoring service is to provide land cover information to users in the field of environmental and other terrestrial applications.
 Information priorities and their relevance to users are defined and validated by the European Commission (EC) and the Copernicus committee, with the advice of the Copernicus User Forum.

-The GMES/Copernicus initial operations (2011 - 2013) of the land monitoring service (or ‘GIO land’) focus on the priority for multi-purpose information common to a large community of users (i.e. land cover/land cover change at various scales and periodicity; biophysical variables for dynamic land monitoring, and improved access to reference data).
-Four components have been identified:
+The ‘GIO land’ project focused on the priority for multi-purpose information common to a large community of users (i.e. land cover/land cover change at various scales and periodicity; biophysical variables for dynamic land monitoring, and improved access to reference data).
+Four components were identified:

 - Pan-European global component producing biophysical variables at global scale (i.e. worldwide).
 It is coordinated by the European Commission DG Joint Research Centre (JRC);